AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Once you're satisfied with the file list, run the following command: `git commit -m "Initial Commit"` This will add the message to the commit so you don't have to memorize a hash to come back.
 THe message should be as descriptive as required, such as "misc bug fixes" or "Added blowing on microphone to jump".
 If you're writing paragraphs, you probably need to commit more.

 The last step can only be done if we have write access to the github repository.
-If oyu have access, you can push to the external repo, saving your code outside you computer so other devs can work on it and if your computer dies you'll be able to pull the files back down.
+If you have access, you can push to the external repo, saving your code outside you computer so other devs can work on it and if your computer dies you'll be able to pull the files back down.

 Run `git push --set-upstream origin RoboRunner` to create the branch on the github server and send the files to it.
 You will have to log in.